aaronshin43/ProcrastiHater/README.md

-# ProcrastiHator
+# Procrasti-Hator

 **"I see you scrolling your phone instead of working."**

-ProcrastiHator is an AI-powered surveillance agent that forces you to be productive.
+Procrasti-Hator is an AI-powered surveillance agent that forces you to be productive.
 It monitors your screen process and webcam activity in real-time, detecting distractions like sleeping, using your phone, or launching games.
 When you slack off, a personalized AI persona (e.g., Gigachad, Gordon Ramsey) verbally roasts you.

 ![Python](https://img.shields.io/badge/Python-3.10%2B-blue)
 ![LiveKit](https://img.shields.io/badge/LiveKit-Realtime-orange)